ouspg/CompSec/Lab2_Network/README.md

 __Note__ In Firefox's devtools, in the "Headers" section of packet information, there is a handy "Edit and Resend" button Which can be used to modify packets.

-### A) Basic SQL Injections
+### Basic SQL Injections

 **Noticing errors**

-Search field of the JuiceShop is vulnerable to SQL injections.
+Search field of the JuiceShop is vulnerable to SQL injection.
+Server is also set up in such a way that it will return an SQL error message if you cause one.
+Error is viewable from browsers developertools.
 Inject some SQL to the searchfield and cause an __SQL__ error.

 __Hint__ Try different SQL symbols like statement terminators, comments, quotation marks.
 Check the network tab for servers response

-__What command(s) did you use?__
+__What command did you use?__

- __Explain each command/symbol you used in your SQL command that caused the SQL error?__

 __Why did it cause an error?__

 __Paste here the command that the SQL server attempts to execute and replace the part(s) taken from the searchfield with the text "SEARCHRESULT".__

+**Deleted item?**

+Shop has an item that has been deleted and therefore does not show on searches.
+For some reason the shop doesn't just remove the item but instead uses a specific variable to set the item as deleted.
+Do a SQL-attack that causes all the items to be visible (including deleted one.)

+__Hint__ Examine the SQL-query that the server returned in the last part.
+How does this query exclude deleted items?
+Remove that part of the query using comments.

+__What variable is used for "deleting" items?__

+__How did you make all items visible?__

+__Explain shortly the logic behind your attack.
+Why does it work?__

 ---
 **A bit more concrete error**

 As we previously noticed, we are indeed able to inject some SQL commands to the server.
-Search field was not properly sanitizied.
 How about log-in fields?
 If this area is vulnerable, it could be very dangerous, because it might enable unauthroized access.

-Somehow we know that Admin user is *the first entry* in the User list.
-Can you log in as Admin with SQL - injection, based on that information?
-You just [have to bypass the login.](https://www.acunetix.com/websitesecurity/sql-injection/)
+ [Bypass the login](https://www.acunetix.com/websitesecurity/sql-injection/) and log in as the first user in the database.

 __What command(s) did you use?__

 __Why it is working/what is happening?__

+__What user did you log in as?__

 ---
-**Deleted item?**

-Shop has an item that has been deleted and therefore does not show on searches.
-Deduct how the item is marked as deleted and use SQL injection to make it visible and "buy" it.

-__HINT__ Check the command that the SQL server attempts to execute. *Try making all the products visible, not just the deleted ones.* You can then buy it from the list.
-Also inspect the traffic that happens when you inspect an item for hints on how the items are marked deleted.

-__What SQL command did you use?__

-__How are the items "deleted"?__

-__Explain shortly the logic behind your attack.
-Why does it work?__

-### B) Modification of client-side code

-**Admin section**

-The Admin account which we previously "unlocked", does not actually have much special priviledges.
-We can see a bit more information than other users.

-The panel for making the admin stuff is actually hidden.

-Sometimes JavaScript is showing something that you don't want to.
-For example this site has an admin page that is not linked from anywhere of the site.
-That pages endpoint is however visible in the JavaScript.
-Open the juice-shop-min.js with your browser's dev tools and access it.

-__Hint__ JavaScript's name is visible in the HTML code.
-There is a pretty print option at the bottom of the page ( "{}" - symbol) Use search to find the administration panels endpoint.

-__What is the url to access administration panel?
-You can find page even, when you are not logged in, but information is not showed.
-Why this still could be considered as risk?__

 ---